 The Action Area has been largely cleared through past agricultural practices, however some tracts of remnant (or regrowth) vegetation exist, particularly along the Isaac River (outside the Action Area).
-There is no Strategic Cropping Land mapped along the likely infrastructure corridors or within MDL 183.
+There is no Strategic Cropping Land mapped within MDL 183 or along the likely infrastructure corridors.
+Currently, the main land use within MDL 183 is cattle grazing.

-Seventeen introduced species (including eleven fauna and six flora species) with the potential to occur within the Action Area and surrounds, were also identified by the EPBC Act Protected Matters Search (DEE, 2019b).
+Fourteen introduced species (including nine fauna and five flora species) with the potential to occur within the Action Area and surrounds, were also identified by the EPBC Act Protected Matters Search (DEE, 2019b).